ABOUT OUR LEAGUE

 How are teams formed?

-In all divisions except Senior, players attend an evaluation session at the beginning of the season.
+In all divisions except Stingers and Seniors, players attend an evaluation session at the beginning of the season.
 Evaluation sessions involve skating and puck handling drills or a scrimmage or some combination of both.
 The conveners for each division will set the teams as best as they can.

 Can my child be on the same team as a friend or cousin?